Completed & In-Progress Quilts

-There are 5 completed quilts in The Lynch Quilts Project series exploring the lynching from different angles, as well as 3 in production as of April 2019.
+There are 4 completed quilts in The Lynch Quilts Project series exploring the lynching from different angles, as well as 1 in an on-going status and 2 in active production as of August 2021.
 (Hint: Click photo see full picture of quilt!)

 This is the very FIRST quilt in the series.
 This quilt explores issues around gender violence and familial bonds as they relate to lynching.
 Completed May 2004.
 Size: 123.5" x 90.5" x 3" Materials: Cotton fabric, machine pieced and hand quilted, donated fabric. glass beads.
 Community quilted.

 This quilt examines the human connection and relationships, both public and private, between those involved in lynching and racial violence - the victims, spectators, witnesses and accomplices.
 Completed July 2014.
 Size: 144" x 144" x 2" Materials: Cotton, machine pieced and quilted. donated fabric.
 Quilted by Trish Williams.

 This quilt examines the stats on lynching, race riots and race related violence, which is often murky and incomplete, as it has unfolded over the past 100+years.
 Exploration of police shootings have now been incorporated into the quilt, as well as the data available by the Equal Justice Initiative which identified nearly 800 unknown lynchings.
 Quilted by Ruth Edwards.
 Completed October 2017.
 Size: 9.5' x 14.5' x 2" Materials: Cotton fabric machine pieced and quilted.
 Donated fabric.